+• Precedence:

-- Precedence: - In the United States, the acronym PEMDAS is common: - Parentheses, Exponents, Multiplication, Division, Addition, Subtraction - PEMDAS is often expanded to the mnemonic "Please Excuse My Dear Aunt Sally" - Canada and New Zealand use BEDMAS, standing for Brackets, Exponents, Division, Multiplication, Addition, Subtraction. - In the UK, India and Australia is BODMAS: Brackets, Of Order, Division, Multiplication, Addition and Subtraction. (c) Paul Fodor (CS Stony Brook) and Elsevier
+- In the United States, the acronym PEMDAS is common: - Parentheses, Exponents, (Multiplication, Division), (Addition, Subtraction) - PEMDAS is often expanded to the mnemonic "Please Excuse My Dear Aunt Sally" - Canada and New Zealand use BEDMAS, standing for Brackets, Exponents, Division, Multiplication, Addition, Subtraction. - In the UK, India and Australia are BODMAS: Brackets, Of Order, Division, Multiplication, Addition and Subtraction.